codeclou/kitchen-duty-plugin-for-atlassian-jira/README.md

-# Kitchen Duty Plugin for Atlassian Jira Server
+# Kitchen Duty Plugin Tutorial for Atlassian Jira Server

 > This plugin demonstrates the usage of the Atlassian Jira 7.0 API for a very simple plugin.
 Click on the banner to [start the tutorial](https://comsysto.github.io/kitchen-duty-plugin-for-atlassian-jira/).